zeekus/textfiles/pschism_build_document_with_spack.md

 hydra_bstrap_proxy  hydra_pmi_proxy   IMB-MPI1-GPU  IMB-NBC  IMB-RMA  mpicc      mpiexec  mpif77         mpifc   mpigxx  mpiicpc  mpirun    mpitune_fast  tune_fast
 ```

-*Note our compiler yaml for the intel@2021.6.0
+Reference the *compiler yaml* for the intel@2021.6.0
   (aka - intel-classic ) is used to these values.
 The references in the wrappers need to match up*